Prepare for a flood

 - stay up to date through your local radio station

-- report hazards such as gas leaks and electrical hazards to the right people.
-Do not assume that power lines on the ground or hanging low are dead as they may remain live or could become live.
-Report low and grounded power cables to UK Power Networks and do not approach within 5m of low or grounded power cables.
+- report hazards such as gas leaks and electrical issues to the right people.
+Do not assume that power lines on the ground or hanging low are dead.
+They may be live or could become live.
+Report low and grounded power cables to UK Power Networks.
+Do not go within 5m of low or grounded power cables.

-- stay away from high or strong waves, and avoid walking or driving through floodwater.
+- stay away from high or strong waves

 What happens after a flood

-For help and guidance, learn what to do and who to contact if you've been affected by flooding
+For guidance see what to do and who to contact if you've been affected by flooding.

 Sustainable drainage